-A hundred years after Roald Dahl’s birth in Cardiff, we look at the places that inspired this much-loved literary giant as part of a year of centenary celebrations across Wales.
+Over a hundred years after Roald Dahl’s birth in Cardiff, we look at the places that inspired this much-loved literary giant.

 Cardiff was the focal point for Dahl’s early life.
 His Oslo-born father, Harald, came to the Welsh capital to seek his fortune in the late 19th-century iron making and coal-mining boom.

 The family regularly attended the nearby Norwegian Church, established in Cardiff in 1868 by the Norwegian Seamen’s Mission, and the young Roald was christened here in 1916.
 Today the building is known as the Norwegian Church Arts Centre and the nearby Oval Basin in Cardiff Bay has been reverentially renamed Roald Dahl Plass.